ClickCease

 Warning Signs of Alcoholism

-• Inability/unsuccessful attempts to limit alcohol intake
+• Inability or unsuccessful attempts to limit alcohol intake

-• Experiencing strong alcohol use disorder
+• Experiencing strong cravings for alcohol

 • Continuing to drink despite knowing the consequences